-Our executive officers, directors and principal stockholders may continue to maintain the ability to control or significantly influence all matters submitted to stockholders for approval and under certain circumstances Abingworth LLP, Vivo Ventures, Oracle Investment Management and Jack W. Schuler and their affiliates may have control over key decision making.
+Our executive officers, directors and principal stockholders may continue to maintain the ability to control or significantly influence all matters submitted to stockholders for approval and under certain circumstances Abingworth LLP, Vivo Ventures, Nantahala Capital Management, LLC, Oracle Investment Management, Jack W. Schuler and their affiliates may have control over key decision making.

 Our executive officers, directors and principal stockholders own a majority of our outstanding common stock.
-Entities associated with Abingworth LLP, Vivo Ventures, Oracle Investment Management and Jack W. Schuler, as of June 30, 2019, beneficially own approximately 60.2% of our common stock.
+Entities associated with Abingworth LLP, Vivo Ventures, Nantahala Capital Management, LLC, Oracle Investment Management, Jack W. Schuler and our executive officers, directors and affiliated companies, as of April 1, 2020, own approximately 74.9 percent of our common stock.
 As a result, the foregoing group of stockholders are able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these stockholders will control the election of directors and the approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.